Robert Olivarez, LMSW

-Chief Medical Officer
+Chief Operating Officer

-Director of Nursing
+Director of Human Resources

 Chris holds a Bachelor of Science degree in Business Information Systems from Bellevue University in Omaha, Nebraska.
 He joined Clear Springs Ranch at its inception as the Director of IT Services.
 He has a total experience of 15 years in the IT field and has worked in various positions of technical support and customer service for a wide range of industries.
 In his last position, as Executive support liaison at Texas Instruments in Dallas, which he held for 5 years, he was responsible for all technological requirements for the corporate leadership team there.
 This included meeting support , aircraft data connectivity, and remote technical support.
 In his free time, Chris likes to fish and read.
 His daughters keep him too busy for much else.

 Rebekah Poynor, LPC-intern, LCDC-intern, ATR-provisional supervised by Heidi Tournox-Hanshaw, LPC-AT-S